Common name: Powder puff tree, Red powder puff

 They are mostly grown as ornamental plants in gardens.
 Since Powder puff trees grow very fast and have a large spreading crown, always remember to provide enough space around the tree for it to fill out.
 Good draining soil and occasional fertilization can do wonder to your trees, helping it stay healthy and in bloom for a longer period of time.

-Propagation is from stem cuttings.
+Propagation is from seeds and stem cuttings.